Up at the crack of dawn,

 That is certainly true in other areas as well.
 We have a directive to take care of ourselves physically.

 Is this relevant?
 Every time I go to a Baptist convention or meeting I see so many who are obese and out of shape.
-For a group of people who champion the Bible, this seems to be one truth that is ignored.
+For a group of people who champion the Bible, this seems to be one truth that is ignored.1 Corinthians 6:19 "Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
+You are not your own, for you were bought with a price.
+So glorify God in your body."

 It is also relevant because our physical and spiritual our linked together.
 You see this all throughout scripture.
 Taking care of yourself physically lends itself to taking care of yourself spiritually.
 (See 1 Timothy 4:6-9)